14 Worst Restaurants on the Planet

 Chili's serves up some of the country's saltiest, fattiest, most calorie-laden fare in the land, from tacos and salads to baby back ribs.
 The worst offenders are the burgers, fajitas, and appetizers, including the Texas Cheese Fries, which pack 5,310 milligrams of salt.
 That's what you'd find in 29 servings (servings, not chips) of Cool Ranch Doritos, if you can even imagine that.
 And the salt attack doesn't stop there.
 More than 30 menu items on the menu pack more than 3,000 milligrams of sodium.
 And that's not even including items like chicken tenders with special sauces and customizable meals, where elements of the meal have to be added together piece-by-piece by diners.
 If you want to be good to your body, waistline, and overall health, stay away from this salty chain.

-Keeping Up With Trends
+Because They're Not Keeping Up With Trends

 Sure, retro-themed eateries make for a fun dining experience.
 But when a chain is so old school that its menu, culture, and vibe are behind the times in a bad way, it's actually a big downer.
 These chains with old school mentalities are often bad for your health, so beware.

 We now live in an era when customization is seen as a need, not a luxury.
 Today's consumers want food that's fresh and made just for them.
 And we're not talking about choices like thin crust, regular, or deep dish; young adults these days favor restaurants (like Chipotle and McDonald's) that offer a build-it-yourself dining experience, so they can regularly try something new and have total control over the flavors and calories that wind up on their plates.
 That said, it seems crazy that Burger King doesn't let consumers craft their own burgers.
 Unless they want to become totally irrelevant, they need to give their customers more control over what winds up on their trays—and in their mouths.

 Long John Silver's